 Like IQ has been used for a long time and EQ (Emotional Quotient) has been very popular in the last couple of decades, Adaptation Quotient is a way to measure our ability to adapt.
 With the rise of AI and the fourth industrial revolution we are likely to see the job market take dramatic changes.
 At the same time we are already fighting the impact of climate change with increased flooding, changes in crops, droughts and even sinking of cities.
 All of this means that the most important skill for the near future is our ability to adapt.

 Loads of money.
 No, just kidding.
-Currently we are starting at the more expensive end but will be offering more affordable products as we grow.
+Our first programs are expensive and deeply impactful in unique locations.
+We will be offering more affordable products as we grow.
 Our aim is to make astronaut training available to all, regardless of economic background or passport, through different means through physical and online experiences.

-The app has been temporarily cancelled as the version launched needed some improvements and a stronger business model.
+The app has been temporarily cancelled as it needed some improvements and a stronger business model.
 We will launch a new app though in the future.
 Follow our updates to be notified when we do.

 No, our astronaut training programs are open to anyone.
 The skills we train are skills that are useful for your success in both your corporate and private life.

 We do plant trees too.
 The reality is though that if it wasn’t for space technology we would neither have the same understanding of climate change as we do now nor would we have as advanced technology to deal with the consequences.
-Space travel is probably the best thing to happen to our climate so far and we would never have discovered the hole in the ozon layer and fixed it, if it wasn’t for the space program.
+Space travel is probably the best thing to happen to our climate so far and, without the space program, we would never have discovered and repaired the hole in the ozone layer.
 We want to bring the astronaut perspective to all people so they understand the consequences of climate change and the importance of international cooperation to deal with it.

 We sometimes look at astronauts as somekind of super heroes.
 Super humans who fly from Earth and into space.
 While there are only about 500 people who have actually left the planet, making this a very exclusive group of people, they are still just ordinary people like you and me.
-Which means that we can aquire the same skills that they have.
+Which means that we can acquire the same skills as them.